GoesToEleven/GolangTraining/66_authentication_OAUTH/03_oauth-github/00_readme/README.txt

 (7)
 exchange authorization code for an access token
 ***AUTHORIZATION CODE***
-- the authorization code is the AUTHORIZATION OF THE USER -- requires our github oauth api Client ID
+- the authorization code is the AUTHORIZATION FROM THE USER -- requires our github oauth api Client ID
 ***ACCESS TOKEN***
 - the access token is the AUTHORIZATION OF THE APPLICATION